 The “IS” in IS: Neither Man nor Woman by Chiyo Rokuhana stands for “intersex,” which is an umbrella term for a variety of conditions in which a person is born with reproductive or sexual anatomy that doesn’t fit the binary definition of “female” or “male” sex.
 The first volume contains two short stories about people coming to terms with being intersex and deciding to educate others.
 The remaining 16 volumes follow one story about an intersex character.

 Yuri Shimai started publishing in 2003 as the first yuri manga magazine.
 Yuri and BL originated around the same time, but it took yuri 25 years longer to have a magazine dedicated to it because it’s always been the less popular of the two.
 Yuri Shimai even stopped publication after one year due to low sales, but thankfully revived as Comic Yuri Hime in 2005.

 Comic Yuri Hime features manga by Jin Takemiya, an openly lesbian mangaka who began her career in doujinshi.
 She mostly creates short stories, but also has a three volume manga called Fragments of Love.
 It looks at a teen lesbian who has one night stands with older women to get affection with no strings attached.
 She befriends a gay boy at her school, and his homophobic sister gets a crush on her.
 But the sister has a best friend with a crush on her and it becomes a love triangle.
-It’s a short but sweet manga, notable for including LGBTQ identities in its dialog.
+It’s a short but sweet manga, notable for including LGBTQ identities.